-Internews commissioned Localization Lab to analyze community policy guidelines on Facebook and Youtube in four languages, Amharic, Arabic, Bengali, and Hindi.
-Globally, the analysis found that community policies on both platforms contains systemic errors, English-language reference that were not applicable and lacked human review for usability and comprehension.
+Internews commissioned Localization Lab to analyze community policy guidelines on Facebook and Youtube in four languages: Amharic, Arabic, Bengali, and Hindi.
+Globally, the analysis found that community policies on both platforms contain systemic errors, and English-language references were not applicable and lacked human review for usability and comprehension.
 The report finds shortcomings in all four languages and highlights a need from both Meta and Google to improve efforts to effectively communicate with the growing number of users in non-Anglophone countries.

 Key findings from the report:

 - The texts showed regular, often systemic mistranslation of terms and translations that are not recognizable to speakers of those languages, even when the translated terms may be technically accurate.

 - The lack of localized examples leads to confusion and insensitivity to audiences outside of the United States, to the exclusion of speakers from other Anglophone countries.